Top 150 Frequently Asked Core Java Interview Question

 a) String getMessage() – This is the method which returns the message String of Throwable class and the message can be provided while creating the exception with the help of constructor.

-c) Synchronized Throwable getCause() – This is the method which returns the cause of the exception or null id and the cause is unknown.
+c) Synchronized Throwable getCause() – This is a method which returns the cause of the exception or null id and the cause is unknown.

 d) String toString() – This method returns the information about the throwable in the String format and also the returned String contains the name of throwable class and also it contains the localized message.